 If you or the people you are attempting to video conference with are struggling with a slow connection, and if you don't need to be seen or present to the meeting, you may want to turn off your camera in the conferencing app.

 Doing so will reduce the bandwidth required for each participant.
 Bandwidth requirements will vary depending on the app, but here's how you can prepare your network for video calls.

 For specific advice on using Hangouts Meet, see the G Suite Help Center.

 Depending on the app you're using, you may be able to change the resolution of the video stream.
 If you're struggling with a slow connection, this may improve your overall experience.

-The relative amount of bandwidth required will vary depending on the app, but when using Hangouts Meet, reducing the video resolution reduces the bandwidth requirements as described below:
+The relative amount of bandwidth required will vary depending on the app, but here's how you can prepare your network for video calls

 If you're experiencing performance issues or are struggling with a slow connection, it may help to reduce the number of incoming video streams.